-As enterprises expand their IT infrastructure to enable remote workforces, leverage the cloud, and facilitate new innovation, the need for more robust cybersecurity approaches is imperative.
+As enterprises expand their IT infrastructure to enable remote workforces, leverage the cloud, and facilitate new innovations, the need for more robust cybersecurity approaches is imperative.
 In response to these challenges, a growing number of enterprises are relying on network detection and response (NDR) solutions to fill gaps left with existing security toolsets.

 NDR toolkits heighten security capabilities by automating responses to threats, enabling security and network operations teams to collaborate more effectively, leading to better detection and mitigation.
 NDR also reduces the burden on security resources, freeing up personnel to focus on other important tasks.